cesarferreira/robin/README.md

-> Every project has a different way of deploying/releasing/cleaning/etc. By maintaining a simple json file with all the available tasks for a project
+> Every project has a different way of deploying/releasing/cleaning/etc. By maintaining a simple json file with all the available tasks everyone can use/edit/add on a project level.

 <p align="center">
   <img src="media/terminal_ss.png" width="100%" />
 </p>

-All of the above was generated based on this `robin.json` file at the root of the project:
+All of the above was generated based on this `robin.json` file at the root of a flutter project:

 ```json
 {
     "scripts": {